sea-kg/ctf01d/README.md

 ctf01d_jury_1  | 2021-05-17 03:05:29.694, 0x00007f10affff700 [WARN] Checker: so_some        example_service4 :  => service is down
 ctf01d_jury_1  | 2021-05-17 03:05:29.695, 0x00007f10affff700 [INFO] Checker: so_some        example_service4 : Elapsed milliseconds: 107ms
 ```
-*And you can see dashboard on http://localhost:8080/*
+*And you can also find dashboard on http://localhost:8080/*

 ### terminal1

-In the new terminal/console we can change default configuration to what we want.
+In the new terminal/console we can change default configuration to the one you need.

-Attach to running container with a bash command line:
+Attach to a running container with a bash command line:
 ```
 $ docker exec -it -w /root ctf01d_jury_my_game bash root@df281aedde7d:~# ctf01d version